Today we are continuing our blog series on Morning Meeting talking about morning meeting greetings.

 When we’re greeting one another we’re also working on our communications skills.
 We learn to make eye contact when we greet one another, we learn how to shake hands and we learn how to use the proper voice levels.

 When introducing a new greeting I model the greeting first.
 Then I ask the class to tell me what we did, what we said, what they noticed.
 Then I model again and we practice the greeting.
 Monday takes a bit longer because it’s a new greeting and we’re learning.
 The rest of the week the greeting will speed up because we become very fluent in our greeting!

 Check out this video to see what it sounds like and looks like when we introduce our new greeting on Monday:

 What Morning Meeting Greeting Ideas Do You Have?

 There are two types of morning meeting greetings that we use.
 The first is a whole group greeting where everyone is participating in the greeting.
 This greeting means everyone greets everyone.
+It’s basically a call-and-response type greeting.
 These are usually simple cheers involving each student’s name.
 The other is a 1 on 1 greeting.
 These greetings mean that you will be greeted by just 1 person.
 These greetings take a little more time.